 Are you running for office in King County and seeking labor’s endorsement?

 Affiliated unions have their own processes.
 Contact them directly if you are seeking their endorsement.
-A list of local unions can be obtained from the Washington State Labor Council, which has a list of unions statewide on their website.
+A list of local unions can be obtained from the Washington State Labor Council, which has a list of unions statewide on its website.

 Running for office in a state or federal race?

 MLK Labor only makes endorsements in municipal and judicial races in King County.
 If you are seeking a labor endorsement in a state (including the state legislature) or federal race, please contact Cherika Carter, Political and Strategic Campaign Director of the Washington State Labor Council.

 What is the MLK Labor endorsement process?

 Every candidate seeking an endorsement must complete a questionnaire and be interviewed by MLK Labor Delegates.

 Once interviews are completed, the MLK Labor Executive Board will consider making a recommendation for endorsement.
 This recommendation requires a 2/3 vote of the Board.
 Endorsements are based on the candidate’s voting record, viability, attitude, interview, and completed questionnaire.